Last Updated on

 Cricut Craft Room Organization Ideas for a Small Space

 In addition to all of my Cricut supplies, I need a place to store all of the small party supplies that I use for photo shoots, parties, and styling.
 I found this set of Alex drawers at IKEA on wheels that is perfect for storing both Cricut vinyl and party supplies.
 AND, I can set my Martha Stewart Cricut Explore Air 2 right on top!

-Since I need to store multiple kinds of vinyl, I decided to label each of the drawers with what craft or party supply is going in them.
+Since I need to organize multiple kinds of Cricut vinyl, I decided to label each of the drawers with what craft or party supply is going in them.

 What do you need to set up a Cricut Craft Room Space?

 –IKEA Alex Drawers on Casters (the drawers are cheaper in store, but they’re also on Amazon)

 –Cricut Explore Air 2, Martha Stewart Edition, available at Michaels